Leeds hit-and-run children's aunt in plea to driver

 Their aunt Saima Rafique said: "He or she [the driver] needs to give themselves up.
 We want an explanation."

 Police said Sabah had taken her brother to a local shop on Saturday and they were heading home when they were hit near the Makkah Masjid mosque at about 17:20 BST.

 Ms Rafique said the children were knocked down as they returned with food for the family's Eid celebrations.

 The driver slowed down to see what had happened and then sped away, West Yorkshire Police added.

 Police have released CCTV images showing the car they want to trace in connection with the incident and a woman they believe may have witnessed the incident.

 Det Supt Paul Taylor, who is leading the inquiry, said: "A major investigation remains ongoing into what has been a catastrophic incident for Sabah and Rayhaan's family on what should have been one of the happiest weekends of their year.

-"Specialist officers are working to support the family, who are clearly extremely distressed, and for their sake we ask anyone who can help us more quickly find the driver responsible for this collision to come forward now."'My princess'
+"Specialist officers are working to support the family, who are clearly extremely distressed, and for their sake we ask anyone who can help us more quickly find the driver responsible for this collision to come forward now."

 The children's aunt said her nephew's condition was improving but her niece was "still serious".